tinacms/tina.io/content/blog/using-tinacms-with-nextjs.md

 It’s important to note that due to the open-ended nature of Next.js, there are numerous ways you could incorporate Tina into Next.js sites or apps.
 This tutorial will showcase just one approach with straightforward examples.

 It's also worth noting that unlike Gatsby, Next.js does not currently have a plugin system.
 If you've previously looked at Tina's [Gatsby setup guide](/docs/gatsby/manual-setup), you'll see that we're utilizing a few different plugins to set up Tina.
-With Next.js, we'll need to write that boostrapping code directly into our project.
+With Next.js, we'll need to write that bootstrapping code directly into our project.

 ### Set up Locally 🏡